kzlsahin/SD-CommonSense/BUG-FREE-CODDING.md

   - take a look for any possible exception.
   - take a look for any possible null values.
-  - use in-functon alliases for repeated dot-notation chains.

 ### Logging

 (in progress)